edaff/Tank-Wars/README.md

 **Play Information**
 - **Move** - Click your tank you'd like to move, then click a valid highlighted tile to move there.
 - **Attack** - Click the tank you wish to attack with, then click the tank you wish to attack.
 	Can Cause Knockback: Moves the target tank back x number of spaces in the shooting direction from the current player.
 	Knockback will do damage if the player hits any obstacle, or the edge of the map.
 - **Gamble** - 	How - Click the tank you wish to gamble with to roll for a powerup.
 Takes 10 damage from that tank.
-	Possible powerups: Invincibility, Bonus Movement (1 space), Bonus Damage (10 weapon damage) All powerups last 1 turn
+	Possible powerups: Invincibility, Bonus Movement (1 space), Bonus Damage (10 weapon damage).
+All powerups last 1 turn

   **Tank Information**
   - **Cannon Tank** -